Broadband help packages - check to see if you could save £250 a year on a social tariff

 Help with broadband costs: what is KCOM doing?

-Note that KCOM only covers south-east Yorkshire, so it won’t be an option for everyone.
+Note that KCOM only covers east Yorkshire and Hull, so it won’t be an option for everyone.

 To qualify you have to be claiming Universal Credit (with zero earnings), Income Support, Jobseeker’s Allowance, Income-related Employment and Support Allowance, Housing Benefit, Personal Independence Payment, Attendance Allowance or Pension Credit.